Monday, 24 November 2025

 So we got on with the set task anyway.
 We had post-it notes to affix to laminated posters of the five emerging themes, unsure of what some of them meant (‘a church in reach’?), uniformed about the actions the ‘lever groups’ (seriously?) were considering recommending, and unable to query whether they were actually the themes which capture the directions in which we should go.

 But things took a turn this morning when I went back into the dedicated section of the diocesan website where I had previously found the first of the Bishop’s papers, and now found all three, laid out across sixteen pages.
-It is actually almost the only thing there with actual content about anything other than the process of developing the strategy.
+It is almost the only thing there with actual content about anything other than the process of developing the strategy.

 The Bishop’s papers do not advocate the sort of shift towards a more cult-like enthusiasm which the slogan might make people fear.
 They actually set out a vast range of the sorts of things (‘a miscellany of many regular tropes and themes’) about Christian spirituality which I have been taught for sixty years, which I have taught for forty (very often with exactly the same illustrations and references the Bishop uses), and some of which I have sought to practise.